craigjperry2/mingo/README.md

 Finding https://gist.github.com/creack/4c00ee404f2d7bd5983382cc93af5147 was a *major* help.
 I had a bunch of "basic" behaviours i wanted for my server and i'd have implemented them but this person did it nicer than i know my first attempt in Go would have been!
 They even added tracing which was a bonus that wasn't on my must-have's list.
 One thing they were missing was logging of HTTP Status code - this meant i had to ditch their defered goroutine approach because i need strict ordering (http handler *then* log result) but i have a sneaky suspicion there's a performance change by doing this.
 I don't know if it's positive or negative so i'll need to load test it later when i do my acceptance testing at the end.

-I'm starting to form an opinion of my productivity in Go, bearing in mind i've never written Go before, i'm a lot more productive right now than in vanilla Java (NB: excluding use of Spring).
-I'm more productive sooner than i expected, i attribute that to Go reliably doing what i expect. i haven't had an "Wow!
+I'm starting to form an opinion of my productivity in Go, bearing in mind i've never written Go before, i'm more productive right now than in vanilla Java (NB: excluding use of Spring).
+I'm more productive sooner than i expected, i attribute that to Go reliably doing what i expect. i haven't had a "Wow!
 I didn't expect that?!" moment to shake my confidence yet.
+There are some oddities right enough: date/time formatting literals, although it works just fine; also the const keyword is less useful than i'd hope for.

-That said, i'm a little bit unsure about some loose ends such as the HTTP Content-type header i'm not setting anywhere yet, i suspect it's probably serving a default text/html type for me.
+I'm a little bit unsure about some loose ends such as the HTTP Content-type header i'm not setting anywhere yet, i suspect it's probably serving a default text/html type for me.
 I haven't told the ServeMux router what HTTP methods to accept.
+I have no idea how to apply backpressure to incoming requests.
+I'm a little bit worried about unneccessary heap pressure in the hot-path of serving requests, for example, LoggingResponseWriter is created for every request - now it's ultimately just an int and a reference to an existing writer, but in the hot-path, you don't want to be throwing fresh junk for the garbage collector each time.
+That said, i'm serving requests in around 17 micro seconds on an M1 Macbook Air, that'd be 50k-ish req/sec roughly.

+I love the [Learn Go With Tests](https://quii.gitbook.io/learn-go-with-tests/meta/why) site, as i've gone through more of it, i've just found more that i like.

+I think my initial goal of a single .go source file is misguided.
+That idea was based on my thoughts & desires for simplicity before i had experienced writing Go.
+Now with some experience, a single .go source file is not the right way to go about that.

+I like the built in testing facilities, there's nice touches like you can provide "example" tests and they're included in generated docs.

 * Feeling: reflective, Python is more expressive but so far i prefer Go over Java8
 * Time spent (estimate): 4 hours